 Please use the designated caregiver registration instructions below.

-A certified patient or designated caregiver who has been issued a registry ID card must notify the Medical Cannabis Program of any change in their name or address within ten (10) business days of such change.
-In some instances (but not all) this may require a new card request.
+A designated caregiver who has been issued a registry ID must notify the Medical Cannabis Program of any change in their name or address within ten (10) business days of such change.
+In some instances (but not all) this may require a new registry ID request.

-If, after reviewing the Registry ID Cards Guide, you need to update your ID card or request a replacement ID card click the Update a Registry ID Card directions below.
+If you need to update your registration or request a replacement registry ID card click the Update a Registry ID directions below.

 Certified patients or their designated caregivers who are registered with the Medical Cannabis Program can purchase medical cannabis products, as well as cannabis plants or seeds for home cultivation, subject to availability, from a registered organization's dispensing facility in New York State.
-Patients must bring their registry ID cards and their certifications to a registered organization's dispensing facility in order to purchase approved medical cannabis products, plants or seeds.
-Designated caregivers obtaining medical cannabis on behalf of their patients must bring their caregiver registry identification cards and their patients' certifications to the dispensing facility.
+Patients must bring their registry ID or their new certifications to a registered organization's dispensing facility in order to purchase approved medical cannabis products, plants or seeds.
+Designated caregivers obtaining medical cannabis on behalf of their patients must bring their caregiver registry ID and their patients' certifications to the dispensing facility.